parmejohn/scRNA-pipeline-UofM/README.md

 <details>
 <summary>Click to expand</summary>
 <br>
+- Uses a minimum spanning tree (MST) on a given UMAP to form the initial cluster connections
+- Depending on whether there is a starting celltype specified (--beginning_cluster NAME), it will run in 2 different ways
+	- No start: No pseudotimes are calculated, since the direction is unknown
+	- Start:
+		- The MST will become curved
 - Files
 	- Data
 		- ti_de_between_GROUPING.txt: List of differentially expressed genes between the given condition.
 Sorted in the same order as the corresponding heatmap.